saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 :::

 :::infoWhat is Dimensions?
-> TL;DR - Thank Dimension as a label
+> TL;DR - Think Dimension as a label

 The key to distinguishing between Metrics with the same Name are Dimensions: